Contact & Communication

 - Your e-mail or message contained no/poor substance so that it was treated as spam.

-As long as you had sent it to the correct address/account, and it contained reasonable substance, Lillian will reply as soon as possible.
+Otherwise, Lillian will reply as soon as possible.
 Lillian does not use a receptionist.
 She believes in directly communicating with clients and prospective clients in order to provide the best quality of care.
-That approach, however, brings some limitations, including the possible delay in response.
+This approach, however, brings some limitations, including the possible delay in response.
 Thank you for your patience and understanding

 As a side note, there has been an increase in the abuse of Lillian’s personable approach.
 Therefore we are continuously adapting to the situation.
 In case it worsens further, Lillian will consider stopping this approach and using representatives instead.